simonen/obsidian/LINUX 1/DIRECTORY SERVICES/SAMBA AD.md

 chown -R :named /usr/local/samba/bind-dns
 ```

-Because BIND needs to read a file that is outside of /etc, SELinux will block access to the `/usr/local/samba/bind-dns/named.conf` file.
-Turn it of temporarily
+Because BIND needs to read a file that is outside of `/etc`, SELinux will block access to the `/usr/local/samba/bind-dns/named.conf` file.
+Turn it off temporarily

 Run BIND